 - DO address your carpets, floors, and countertops: Give similar treatment to your carpets.
 Vacuum them for an immediate and superficial improvement over the damaged state.
 It will help prevent soot from grinding deeper into the carpet’s roots.
 Countertops and hardwood floors should be wiped clean to prevent the soot from deeply staining and clinging to the surfaces.

 - DO check your appliances: Your utilities should be off.
-Make sure to empty your freezer and refrigerator, and leave the doors open to prevent mold and mildew.
+Make sure to empty your freezer and refrigerator, and leave the doors open to prevent mould and mildew.
 Likewise, winterize your plumbing and drain your hot water heater and boiler.
 In the absence of heat during the fire damage restoration process, fluids can freeze and cause burst pipes and other damage.

 - DO take care of pets: Remove pets from your fire-damaged home.
 Lingering soot and smoke can be harmful to them.

 Your checklist should also include several things to avoid at all times, including:

 - DON’T use your AC, heater, or electronics: Wait until a professional arrives on the scene — the same with electronics like the television, computers, and DVD players.
 Turning on electronics can create greater damage.

 - DON’T clean walls or clothing: Also, do not clean walls, ceilings, and other similar surfaces, and wait to clean your clothing and similar garments.
 A professional should examine them first and provide advice.

 - DON’T eat leftover food: Never eat anything that was in the home during the fire.
 It is most likely not safe to consume due to contamination from smoke, soot, or contaminants introduced to the environment when the fire was being extinguished.

 - DON’T wipe away powder from extinguishers: Forgo trying to clean up any staining from the powder discharged by a fire extinguisher.
 It is best to let professionals guide the clean up of these areas.